-- (5) The Council must give notice to the registered person concerned - - (a) of its decision relating to the written representations, if any, made by that registered person referred to in subsection (4)(b); and - (b) whether or not it is terminating the suspension of the penalty concerned. - (6) Any notice by the Council in terms of this section to any registered person must be in writing and be given by prepaid registered letter, addressed to the postal address of that registered person as it appears in the register concerned. - (7) The Minister may prescribe procedures additional to the procedures contained in this section relating to - - (a) the postponement of the imposition of penalties and the imposition of such penalties; and - (b) the suspension of the execution of penalties and the putting into operation of such suspended penalties.
+- (5) The Council must give notice to the registered person or enrolled person concerned, as the case may be - - (a) of its decision relating to the written representations, if any, made by that registered person or enrolled person, as the case may be, referred to in subsection (4)(b); and - (b) whether or not it is terminating the suspension of the penalty concerned. - (6) Any notice by the Council in terms of this section to any registered person or enrolled person must be in writing and be given by prepaid registered letter, addressed to the postal address of that registered person or enrolled person, as the case may be, as it appears in the register concerned. - (7) The Minister may prescribe procedures additional to the procedures contained in this section relating to - - (a) the postponement of the imposition of penalties and the imposition of such penalties; and - (b) the suspension of the execution of penalties and the putting into operation of such suspended penalties.

-44. Effect of suspension or removal from register
+44. Effect of suspension or removal from register or roll

-- (1) Every registered person who has been suspended in terms of section 42(1)(b) from practising the profession in respect of which he or she is registered, or from performing certain acts, or whose name has been removed from the register in terms of section 42(1)(c), is disqualified from practising such profession. - (2) The registration certificate of the registered person referred to in subsection (1) is regarded to be cancelled until the period of suspension has expired or his or her appeal against such penalty is upheld, or until his or her name has been restored to such register by the Council, as the case may be. - (3) Any person who practises in contravention of subsection (1) is guilty of an offence and on conviction liable to the penalties specified in section 58(b).
+- (1) Every registered person or enrolled person who has been suspended in terms of section 42(1)(b) from practising the profession in respect of which he or she is registered or enrolled, as the case may be, or from performing certain acts, or whose name has been removed from the register or roll in terms of section 42(1)(c), is disqualified from practising such profession. - (2) The registration certificate of the registered person or enrolled person referred to in subsection (1) is regarded to be cancelled until the period of suspension has expired or his or her appeal against such penalty is upheld, or until his or her name has been restored to such register or roll by the Council, as the case may be. - (3) Any person who practises in contravention of subsection (1) is guilty of an offence and on conviction liable to the penalties specified in section 61(b).

-45. Cognisance by Council of conduct of registered persons under certain circumstances
+45. Cognisance by Council of conduct of registered person or enrolled person under certain circumstances